emulsify-ds/.github/profile/README.md

 - [Emulsify CLI](https://github.com/emulsify-ds/emulsify-cli) is the command line interface for Emulsify.
 - [Emulsify Drupal](https://github.com/emulsify-ds/emulsify-drupal) is Drupal base theme built with Storybook and Webpack.
 - [Emulsify UI Kit](https://github.com/emulsify-ds/emulsify-ui-kit) is a component library that has tight integration with Figma via design tokens.
 Each component is styled and tested for semantic markup and accessibility.
-- [Compound](https://github.com/emulsify-ds/compound) is a component library that provides unstyled components that are tested for semantic markup and accessibility.
 - [Emulsify Tools](https://github.com/emulsify-ds/emulsify_tools) the Drupal module that provides useful twig functions and a Drush theme generation command.
 - [Emuslify Twig Extensions](https://github.com/emulsify-ds/emulsify-twig-extensions) is the Twig.js BEM and Add Attributes Extensions